godwinpang/Collaboramos/README.md

 *to be created by testers

 ## Known Bugs
 - Runtime errors may occur with an `ionic` error message when sending messages on the same build.
 That is, when accessing the app to two screens using the same `ionic serve` command.
-When testing, log out of the sender account, re-run the application using the instructions above, and log into the recipient account.
+To avoid this bug when, log out of the sender account, re-run the application using the instructions above, and log into the recipient account.
+Or use two separate computers with one instance of the app on each to send and receive messages in real-time.
 - For other runtime errors, please click `Close` on the top left corner.
 We guarantee that the functionality is still the same.
 - Don't swipe right on the candidate or project profile associated with the logged in account.
 - Don't switch profiles more than a couple times.
 This thins the stack of profiles to swipe on.
 If you do, then log out and log back in.